PMCC-BioinformaticsCore/janis/docs/datatypes/index.rst

    vcf
    vcf-gz-tbi
    vcfidx
+   zip

-*This page was auto-generated on 27/02/2019.
+*This page was auto-generated on 11/04/2019.
 Please do not directly alter the contents of this page.*